Temple Omens

 • The lot for the Scapegoat on the Day of Atonement (Lev 16:6-10) — The lots for deciding which goat was for the Lord and which was to be the scapegoat were placed in an urn, shaken and then drawn out by the High Priest.
 If the lot that indicated for the Lord was in the High Priests’ right hand, this was considered a good omen.
 During the last forty years that the Temple stood, the lot was never in his right hand.

 • The westernmost light on the menorah was used to light all the other wicks.
-For the last 40 years, this light would not stay lit.
+For the last 40 years that the temple stood the light would not stay lit.

 • Y It was usual for the fire on the altar to stay lit all day with just two pieces of wood.
 In the last 40 years, the fire was no longer constant but was unreliable.